Luigiís use of electricity becomes a lot more interesting if you know that one of the pioneers in the study of electricity was named LUIGI Galvani!

 Mario... is a mario'nette for the player to play.note Actually, Mario is named after the superintendent of the Nintendo building in the 80's, but that's less fun.

-In Mario & Luigi: Partners in Time, I always wondered why some Shroob beings would keep the Cobalt Star pieces apart when we find out it had the Elder Princess Shroob inside.
-I assumed it was because her sister wanted to be in charge.
-But I still was bothered by how much the Elder cared for the Younger; would the Younger really have such dislike?
-Then, while fighting the Elder and noting the repetitive move of blowing up her ships, I realised the Younger wasn't keeping the shards apart — the regular Shroobs were.
+In Mario & Luigi: Partners in Time, one has to wonder why some Shroob beings would keep the Cobalt Star pieces apart when we find out it had the Elder Princess Shroob inside.
+It's easy to assume it was because her sister wanted to be in charge, but then the Elder's care for the Younger seems strange; would the Younger really want to seal someone who loved her away?
+Then, while fighting the Elder and noting the repetitive move of blowing up her ships, it becomes apparent the Younger wasn't keeping the shards apart — the regular Shroobs were.
 Why would they restore the monarch that kills you for fetching her a drink when there's a nicer (and perhaps more attractive from their point of view) substitute?
 The Younger probably never even knew they had collected any shards; they were just fed into their creatures to hide them.

 Why was Baby Luigi crying when the Colbalt Star spirit was talking?
 It wasn't really a Star Spirit, it was Elder Princess Shroob!
 Apparently, Baby Luigi could tell somehow!

 Also in Mario & Luigi: Partners in Time, the time travel doesn't seem to make any sense.
 The Shroobs attack the past, but none of the present characters have any memory of it, and their traveling into the past actually CHANGES E. Gadd's memories!
 But what if the Shroobs didn't mean to attack the past, but the present?
 We saw that when Gadd's time machine was created, portals to the past began popping up everywhere.
 The Shroobs, en route to the Mushroom Kingdom, accidentally went through one of these holes and attacked the past instead of the present, justifying why no one remembers them.